 In addition to creating top-notch cycling apparel, the company has also made an effort to create clothing that works and fits women of a wide variety of sizes.
 If you’ve ever struggled to find a pair of shorts that fit at your local bike shop (hand raised!), you’ll appreciate that Machines For Freedom has designed their clothing for you.

 In my experience, the best women’s cycling apparel comes from smaller, women-owned brands.
-That’s why I was excited to try out the Machines For Freedom endurance bib shorts and their longsleeve summerweight jersey.
+That’s why I’ve enjoyed testing out several pieces from Machines For Freedom.

-In this review, I share my experience and opinions with both to help you decide if this brand might be a good fit for you.
+In this review, I share my experience and opinions to help you decide if this brand might be a good fit for you.
 (Pun totally intended).

 Machines For Freedom Endurance Bib Shorts